Now that the home inspection has been completed and

 the Purchase and Sales agreement is signed by both the buyer and the seller,

 the next step is to close on the transaction.

-sign all of your documents the sellers have signed their papers, then you
+Once you sign all of your documents then the buyer will sign their papers.

 At Easton Real Estate we have Closing Coordinators